 We continue the study of the free energy of quantum lattice spin systems where to the local Hamiltonian H an arbitrary mean field term is added, an analytic function of the arithmetic mean of some local observables X and Y that do not mutually commute.
 By slightly extending a recent paper by Hiai, Mosonyi, Ohno and Petz, we prove in general that the free energy is given by a variational principle over the range of the operators X and Y. As there, the result is a noncommutative extension of the Laplace-Varadhan asymptotic formula, with a rate function that is in general different from the rate function for the large deviations of X.

-cumulants in stochastic nonequilibrium systems, recently discussed in the
+in stochastic nonequilibrium systems, recently discussed in the framework of

-statistics of multiple currents.
-For a possible thermodynamical interpretation
+currents.
+For a possible thermodynamical interpretation we compare this

-we compare this approach to a generalized Onsager-Machlup formalism.
-We present
+approach to a generalized Onsager-Machlup formalism.
+We present calculations

 We describe an algorithm computing the exact value of the mean current, its variance, and higher order cumulants for stochastic driven systems.
 The method uses a Rayleigh-Schrodinger perturbation expansion of the generating function of the current, and can be extended to compute covariances of multiple currents.
 As an example of application of the method, we give numerical evidence for a simple relation between the second and the fourth cumulants of the current in a symmetric exclusion process.